hmcts/dtsse-ccd-config-generator/README.md

 ### Lombok

-I'm almost all cases there are no issues combining the CCD config generator with Lombok generated code.
+In almost all cases there are no issues combining the CCD config generator with Lombok generated code.
 However, it is necessary to add an explicit constructor with `@JsonCreator` to classes inside an unwrapped class.

 For example, adding a `Document` to the `Applicant` class would require it to have an explicit constructor: